Temnospondyli: Feeding

 Although the earliest temnospondyls were primarily semiaquatic, they had the ability to feed on land.
 Later, eryopoids and dissorophoids, some well adapted to terrestrial life, also fed on land.
 Some eryopoids became better adapted toward life in water and shifted their diets toward aquatic organisms.
 The first primarily aquatic feeders were archegosaurs in the Permian.
 Trematosaurs and capitosaurs became independently aquatic and also returned to this type of feeding.

 Most aquatic stereospondyls have flattened heads.
 When feeding, they probably opened their mouths by lifting their skulls instead of lowering their lower jaws.
 The jaw mechanics of the plagiosaurid Gerrothorax is well known, and is one of the most highly adapted.
-Gerrothorax is thought to have lifted its skull to around 50° above horizontal through the flexing of the atlanto-occipital joint between the occipital condyles of the skull and the atlas vertebra of the neck.
+Gerrothorax is thought to have lifted its skull to around 50 degrees above horizontal through the flexing of the atlanto-occipital joint between the occipital condyles of the skull and the atlas vertebra of the neck.
 As the skull is raised, the quadrate bone pushes forward and causes the lower jaw to protrude outward.
 Other stereospondyls probably also lifted their skulls, but they are not as well adapted for such movement.
 D.M.S.
 Watson was the first to suggest skull lifting as a means of feeding in temnospondyls.
 He envisioned that Mastodonsaurus, a much larger temnospondyl than Gerrothorax, was able to make the same movement.
 Paleontologist A.L.
 Panchen also supported the idea in 1959, suggesting that Batrachosuchus also fed in this way.
 At the time it was thought that these temnospondyls lifted their heads with strong jaw muscles, but it is now thought that they used larger muscles in the neck that were attached to the large pectoral girdle.
 Plagiosuchus, a close relative of Gerrothorax, also has a hyobranchial skeleton that muscles may have attached to.
 Plagiosuchus has very small teeth and a large area for muscle attachment behind the skull, suggesting that it could suction feed by rapidly opening its mouth.

 Unlike semiaquatic temnospondyls, terrestrial temnospondyls have skulls that are adapted for biting land-living prey.
 The sutures between the bones of the skull in the dissorophoid Phonerpeton are able to withstand a high degree of compression.
 Compressive forces would have been experienced when biting down on prey.
 Earlier aquatic tetrapods and tetrapod ancestors differ from temnospondyls like Phonerpeton in that their skulls were also built to withstand tension.
 This tension would have been experienced during suction feeding underwater.
 Temnospondyls like Phonerpeton were among the first tetrapods that were almost exclusively terrestrial and fed by biting.